GhayurH/lyrics-site/README.md

 https://kalamarchive.com/files/...
 ```

 Cloudflare Cloud Connector routes those paths to R2.

-For the local asset layout, upload commands, overwrite behavior, and publishing workflow, see [Asset storage and publishing](docs/CONTRIBUTING.md#asset-storage-and-publishing).
+For the day-to-day process of adding images or files, see [Asset workflow](docs/ASSET_WORKFLOW.md).
+For the full storage model, overwrite behavior, verification commands, and publishing details, see [Asset storage and publishing](docs/CONTRIBUTING.md#asset-storage-and-publishing).

 ## Repository structure